EmaSuriano/talk-time-for-framework-agnostic-project/slides.md

 ---

-## Issues when working with different frameworks
+## Issues when working across UI frameworks

 <v-clicks>

-1. Components available only in one framework.
+1. Components available only in one framework
 2. Different ways of coding a component
 3. Same _goal_ re-written several times:
    - [Vuetify](https://vuetifyjs.com/en/):